Yandex Cloud

 Terraform

-1. Create a source Managed Service for PostgreSQL cluster in any applicable configuration with publicly available hosts and the following settings:
+1. Create a source Managed Service for PostgreSQL cluster using any suitable configuration with publicly accessible hosts.
+Specify the following settings:

 • Password: <source_password>.